(Disclaimer: This post contains affiliate links. Thank you for supporting my writing.)

 Jan.
 10, 2022.
 Last week threw me for some unexpected loops.
 After experiencing flu-like symptoms, I tested positive for COVID-19.
 Fortunately, my case was very mild, but I haven’t been able to return home after the holidays as planned.

 It’s been a bit of a roller coaster, but I’m scheduled to fly home soon.
 In the meantime, I’m staying optimistic and doing some reading, creating, and writing.
 Emily Nagoski’s bestselling book on women’s pleasure, Come As You Are, has certainly been the main feature of this unexpected downtime.

 Come As You Are by Emily Nagoski

-Come As You Are has been on my shelf for weeks, and while the circumstances are far from ideal, I’m so glad I was finally given the time to read it.
+Come As You Are has been on my shelf for weeks.
+While the circumstances are far from ideal, I’m so glad I was finally given the time to read it.

 The first half of the book was a lot of review for me.
 With my sex coach certification course not quite faded from memory just yet, I was able to skim over things like anatomy, sexual context, and body acceptance.